Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 As part of your retirement planning, understand the portable retirement planning options involved in transferring your pension savings to suitable retirement accounts.
 Some of these options include International SIPPs, QROPS, or QNUPS services, which offer tax-efficient and flexible solutions for expatriate pensions.

-Most offshore advisors will only know the basics, Hampton Bridge employ in-house expert financial advisors who can help you with these services as we are part of a network of specialists that deal with this on a day-to-day basis.
+Most offshore advisors will only know the basics.
+Hampton Bridge employs in-house expert financial advisors who can help you with these services as we are part of a network of specialists who deal with this daily.

-Approach pension transfers with caution.
-They can offer very beneficial IHT advantages and access to your capital, however, often it is better to leave your money where it is.
+Approach pension transfers with caution!
+They can offer beneficial IHT advantages and access to your capital, but they do not apply to everyone.

-This is a very common topic for British expats and The Financial Times (UK) often writes on this subject and the role that expat financial play, which often leads to questionable advice.
+This is a popular topic for British expats.
+The Financial Times (UK) often writes on this subject and the role that expat financials play, which often leads to questionable advice.

 US Nationals: DO NOT USE EXPAT FINANCIAL ADVISORS

-As a US expat, you must take into account your American pension, Social Security benefits, and any other pensions you may have.
+As a US expat, you must consider your American pension, Social Security benefits, and any other pensions you may have.
 Working with a Fiduciary-standard financial advisor can provide you with a tailored service while taking into account any regulatory and tax implications that will apply to US citizens living abroad.

 Achieving Financial Goals and Success as an Expat